Serving Art Educators

 Grade level: Middle School

-Gargoyle/grotesque project 7th-8th grade.
+This is a Gargoyle/grotesque project for 7th-8th grades.
 In conjunction with their study of the Middle Ages and Renaissance periods in social studies, the 7th and 8th grade class made these instant papier mache relief sculptures.
 They used crumpled paper towels under the top slab of Celluclay Instant Papier Maché mash to support the face area and made sure the mouth was open for the gargoyle effect.
 They added features.
 This project took 2 hours to complete.
 They had one class period and were able to keep working through their lunch break.
 (Hey, you can ALWAYS eat, Art was more important that day!).
 We later took a trip into Philadelphia with binoculars to go on a gargoyle hunt.
 We found some great ones unexpectedly along my researched trip, eventually ending up at the Art Museum.
 This trip took place the day after the gargoyle making.
 Great timing!
 Nightmares in the Sky (Stephen King wrote the prologue) is a great book for inspirations!

 Nightmares in the Sky: Gargoyles and Grotesques (Stephen King wrote the prologue) is a great book for inspirations!